GenomeDK/genomedk-docs/docs/faq.rst

 Help!
 I have forgotten my password
 ----------------------------------

+.. todo:
-TODO: How to mail us.
+    How to mail us.

 How do I make the shell remember more commands?